-Jen grew up an Army brat, born in Germany and traveling around with her military family.
-They came to Texas when Jen's dad went to work at NASA.
+Jen grew up an Air Force brat, was born in Germany and travelled around with her military family.
+They came to Texas when Jen's dad went to work with NASA.
 Now living in Houston, Jen and husband Ryan have a wonderful furry family of adopted cats.

 Jen and her husband are HUGE Texan's fans and love to tailgate!
 MTC and our clients are now big fans of Jen too!